oer4sdi/OER-spatial-data-streaming/README.md

 - H5P editing environments such as the [H5P Official Editor](https://h5p.org/) or the lightweight [LUMI H5P editor](https://lumi.education/)
 - Content managament systems such as [Wordpress](https://wordpress.com/) with "H5P" plugin installed

-Simply upload the H5P file to one of those environments and use it from there...
+Simply download the H5P file, upload it to one of the environments and use it from there...

 ### Copyright and License Statement